 This was an opportunity for school districts to build upon local innovation and demonstrate how they can personalize education for students in their schools and implement other important innovations de signed to raise achievement and close achievement gaps.
 With MCAS scores and achievement gaps challenging our Level 3 District, this was decidedly an opportunity worth exploring.
 This competition would reward us for having the leadership and vision to implement strategies, structures, and systems needed to implement personalized, student-focused approaches to learning and teaching to produce excellence and ensure equity for all students.

 Our needs are diverse and we could substantiate the tasks we encounter in this sphere.
-Ultimately the goal was to lay a blueprint for raising student achievement, decreasing the achievement gap across student

 To administer, manage and deliver services utilizing $20 million would clearly require the addition of numerous professional and paraprofessional staff much as hiring a consultant firm for a particular task.
 Over four years the goals would be reached, the consultant cohort would depart and, having benefited from the stream of professional development, the additional equipment and technology and having mastered the blueprint for success, Pittsfield’s improved system would move forward much to the benefit of all learners.